 A File Upload field can be created on a form by the Form Designer which allows the user to upload a file within a form.

-When a File Upload Field Address form field is dragged and dropped onto the Form Builder body/grid, the File Upload Properties appear in the Toolbox as shown in the figure below.
+When a file upload field is dragged and dropped onto the form builder body/grid, the file upload properties appear in the toolbox as shown in the figure below.

 In the Rendered Form the File Upload field displays a Choose File or Browse button depending on which browser is used.
 A user can click on the Choose File or Browse button and select a file from the desired directory or sub-directory within the user’s computer or network.
 When the file is selected and the Upload Now button is clicked, the file is linked to the form and uploads it to the Study Document Manager.